pwborthwick/projects/perturbationdiagrams.md

 3. No line connects a vertex with itself.
 4. Each diagram is topologically distinct.

+We will number vertices from 0 at the top, and down arrows are 'holes' (labelled a,b,c,...) and up arrows 'particles' (labelled r,s,t,...).

 ![](hugenholtz.png)

 For order *n* there will be &half;*n*(*n*-1) pairs of nodes.
 So for order 2 there will be &half;2.1=1, and for 3 there will be &half;3.2=3 pairs as seen above.